-As a self-identified thrift store expert and fashionista, I couldn’t believe I’d never visited TurnStyles, and I’m even Catholic to boot!
-I’d give it two thumbs up.
-It is now my new favorite thrift store because of the lower prices, clean environment and organization.
+“As a self-identified thrift store expert and fashionista, I couldn’t believe I’d never visited TurnStyles – mostly because I’m Catholic!
+I give it two 👍🏼👍🏼.
+It’s now my new favorite store because of its lower prices, clean environment and organization.”

-When we entered, I was impressed at the organization.
-Everything had its place: women’s clothing, men’s clothing, children’s clothes, furniture, books/movies, household items and shoes.
-Since we both had the same objective, it was easy for us to chat while sifting through the women’s clothing racks.
-After one trip to the dressing room we both successfully announced that we’d found a couple winners.
-For me, it was a blue-checkered flannel, a purple polka-dot sweater and a tan dressy tank.
-The grand total including tax was approximately $9.65.
+I was impressed with its organization.
+Everything had its place: women’s, men’s, children’s, furniture, books/movies, household items, and shoes.
+WE spent most of our time sifting through the women’s racks.
+After one dressing room trip, we found some winners.
+For me, it was a blue-checkered flannel, a purple polka-dot sweater, and a cream tank.
+My total was $9.65.

-The reason it was more inexpensive than most thrift stores was because each rack had one listed price.
-For example, the items on the women’s clothing racks were each three dollars.
-This made it easier to know ahead of time how much I would be paying.
-There was no longer the need to pull out my phone to calculate the total from several price tags.
-Even though it was a smaller store than Savers or City Thrift, it had a trendy vibe and a cleaner feel and smell.
-Normally my allergies start flaring up from the collection of dust on the clothes, but that wasn’t the case in TurnStyles.
+The reason it’s less expensive than other thrift stores is that each rack has one price.
+For example, items on the women’s racks were $3.
+This made it easy to calculate my total before getting to the register.
+Even though it’s smaller than Savers and City Thrift, it’s got a trendy vibe and a cleaner feel and smell.
+Normally my allergies start flaring up from the collection of dust, but that didn’t happen.
 It was a nice change!